CamdenTadhg/TBRead/Planning/Project Plan.md

     ## write tests
 ## 10 Implement book covers on homepage are links that take you to a book form where you can add them to your list
     ## increase the number of book covers displayed?
+    ## Do I make it its own home page once logged in, because you need to be logged in to do that
     ## write tests
 ## 9 Implement importation functionality
     ## write tests